MicrosoftDocs/Viva/Viva/insights/personal/MyA-landing-page.md

   * [**Digest emails**](../personal/use/email-digests-3.md) &ndash; Receive a digest email that gives you highlights about your previous activity.
   * [**Inline suggestions in Outlook**](../personal/use/mya-notifications.md) &ndash; Contextual, data-driven recommendations to improve your work patterns.
 * [**Focus plan**](../personal/use/focus-plan.md) &ndash; Helps you schedule up to two hours of uninterrupted time on your calendar each day to focus on top-priority work.
-* [**Delay delivery plan**](../personal/use/delay-delivery.md) &ndash; When you're composing an email in Outlook, Delay delivery suggests scheduling email deliveries that align with the recipients' working hours in their respective time zones.
-The delay helps minimize disruptions to recipients outside of their working hours.
+* [**Schedule send suggetsions**](../personal/use/delay-delivery.md) &ndash; When you're composing an email in Outlook, the schedule send suggestions feature suggests scheduling email deliveries that align with the recipients' working hours in their respective time zones.
+This scheduling helps minimize disruptions to recipients outside of their working hours.
 * [**Adoption materials**](../personal/use/MyA-Adoption/Adopt-myanalytics.md) &ndash; These adoption materials help teams and individuals reduce stress and burnout, increase productivity and creativity, and make work more enjoyable.

   * [Individual adoption](../personal/use/MyA-Adoption/Indiv-adopt-get-started.md) &ndash; Individuals learn how to use personal insights to build and sustain healthier work patterns.